ChrisKurz/mcuboot/doc/CopyMcubootProject.md

 - Deutsch =>  ---

 **Note:** There is the possibility to do a Multi-Image build, which allows to build a project that includes MCUboot beside the application.
+Using Multi-Image build is the standard way to include MCUboot into an application project.
 In this chapter I talk about how to create a MCUboot project copy, that only includes the MCUboot software.
 For completness, I will also point to an example that takes care about downloading the firmware image, which is done in the application software.

 ## How to copy the MCUboot project